cpluspluscrowe/SoftwareAssurance/CodeAnalysis.md

 A single item of interest from a vulnerability perspective remains:
 ![Single Item of Interest](/assets/SingleItemOfInterest.png)

 The issue is referenced as [squid:S2976](https://sonarcloud.io/organizations/larrysingleton-github/rules#rule_key=squid%3AS2976) and is contained in [FilePath.java.](https://github.com/jenkinsci/jenkins/blob/master/core/src/main/java/hudson/FilePath.java)
-The critical issue is tagged as belonging to [owasp-a9](https://www.owasp.org/index.php/Top_10_2013-A9-Using_Components_with_Known_Vulnerabilities) which is labelled as the **"Top 10 of 2013 - A9 - Using Components with Known Vulnerabilities"**.
+The critical issue is tagged as belonging to [owasp-a9](https://www.owasp.org/index.php/Top_10_2013-A9-Using_Components_with_Known_Vulnerabilities).

+* See [CWE 937](https://cwe.mitre.org/data/definitions/937.html) CWE CATEGORY: OWASP Top Ten 2013 Category A9 - Using Components with Known Vulnerabilities
+    * "This is an unusual category.
+CWE does not cover the limitations of human processes and procedures that cannot be described in terms of a specific technical weakness as resident in the code, architecture, or configuration of the software.
+Since "known vulnerabilities" can arise from any kind of weakness, it is not possible to map this OWASP category to other CWE entries, since it would effectively require mapping this category to ALL weaknesses."

 After a full review of the vulnerability, it was decided a pull request could be made:
 * jenkinsci/jenkins pull request [#3161](https://github.com/jenkinsci/jenkins/pull/3161) was submitted Nov 26, 2017